munshaw/my-systems-old/Workstation.md

 ## Install some software

-I installed flatpak for software where I wanted the latest version/
+I installed flatpak for software where I wanted the latest version.

 ```
 sudo apt install flatpak gnome-software-plugin-flatpak